 Welcome everybody to the Year 4 section of the website.

-Class Teachers: 4W Mrs Buckley and Miss Singleton
+Class Teachers: 4HS Ms Hughes and Miss Singleton

-LSAs: Mrs Garner, Miss Bradshaw, Mrs Johnson and Miss Henshall
+LSAs: Mrs Garner, Mrs Johnson, Miss Smith, Miss Wilson and Miss Yates

 If you have any questions, please don't hesitate to ask one of the Year 4 team.